Diversiam90815/TheOrchestra/README.md

-# Orchestral Instruments Guide
+# The Orchestra

-Welcome to the Orchestral Instruments Guide!
+Welcome to the **The Orchestra** - a guide for orchestral instruments!
 This app is designed to help you explore and understand the diverse sounds and capabilities of orchestral instruments.
 Whether you're a newcomer to orchestration or an entry-level composer, this app provides a comprehensive overview of different instruments, their qualities, ranges, historical context, and examples of compositions where they are featured.
 Additionally, it includes basic sampling functionalities using a MIDI keyboard to enhance your learning experience.

-This project is built with the [JUCE](https://github.com/juce-framework/JUCE) framework, a widely-used C++ library for developing cross-platform audio applications.

 ## Features

 - **Instrument Information**: Detailed descriptions of various orchestral instruments, including their history, technical details, and roles in the orchestra.
-- **MIDI Sampling**: Use a MIDI keyboard to listen to and experiment with the sounds of different instruments.
+- **MIDI Sampling**: Use a MIDI keyboard to listen to and experiment with the sounds of different instruments. *(in development)*
 - **Composition Examples**: Examples of compositions featuring different instruments to illustrate their typical use cases and highlight their versatility.
 - **User-Friendly Interface**: An intuitive interface designed to make learning about orchestration engaging and accessible.
 - **Continuous Updates**: New features and instruments are regularly added to keep the app up-to-date and comprehensive.